Version2beta/version2beta/src/articles/how_to_interview_a_functional_programmer.md

 end
 ```

-And here is a solution in Haskell:
+And here is a solution in Haskell that (bonus!) uses Quickcheck for property based testing:

 ```
 import Test.QuickCheck